5 Reasons Why Welding Is a Good Career for Women

 Emily Woosley: Working Hard to Pursue a Passion

-It wasn’t until she married her best friend in 2017 and moved to Avondale, Arizona, that Em was able to think about going back to school to pursue a passion.
+It wasn’t until she married her best friend, Chris, in 2017 and moved to Avondale, Arizona, that Em was able to think about going back to school to pursue a passion.

-She says the support and encouragement she received from her husband, Chris, helped her through the process, along with her son starting high school.
+She says the support and encouragement she received from Chris helped her through the process, along with her son starting high school.
 “I felt confident to take the leap,” she says about enrolling at UTI, which she did during the week of Thanksgiving in 2019.

-Em says she has always been around talented, passionate people who were an inspiration for gaining a thorough understanding of something, while at the same time “deeply respecting that there is always more to learn or improve on.”
+Em says she has always been around talented, passionate people who inspired her to build a thorough understanding of something, while simultaneously “deeply respecting that there is always more to learn or improve on.”

 “I remember being little and loving the ‘fireworks’ in the shop and watching home projects unfold and transform right in from of me,” Em says.
 “I wanted to be a part of it.
 I loved getting my hands dirty with my families and partner on projects or restore/remodels, etc.”